apearce/use-hooked-component/README.md

 `npm i use-hooked-component`

 ## A Hooked Component?
 Normally to update a component's props you update some state for the props on the parent component which causes a rerender of the parent and **all** of it's children. `useHookedComponent` allows you to update the props directly without rerendering everything.
-In it's simplest form you use it like so:
+In its simplest form you use it like so:

 ```jsx
 const [HookedComponent, updateComponent, getValues] = useHookedComponent(SomeComponent);
 ```

 It returns a component and a function you can use to update the component directly.
-It also returns a function as the **last** return value that you can use to get the values set using the updater.
+It also returns a function as the **last** return value that you can use to get the values set using the update function.

 Let's say you have a `Spinner` component that you may show when loading some data or saving something.
 It has a single prop `visible` which you use to show or hide it.
 Rather than having a `showSpinner` or some such state on the parent, you can just call the `Spinner` directy.
 Only the `Spinner` will rerender.